International Baccalaureate

 How will students be assessed?
 How do you calculate GPA with IB Weight?

 Similar to students who take AP courses, IB students will receive two types of grades.
 Each student will receive grades that count toward a Plymouth Whitemarsh High School diploma and are the result of the teacher’s normal assessments throughout the course of the year.
-The teacher may choose to include the IB internal assessments that occur as well since he or she will be assessing them.
+The teacher may choose to include the IB internal assessments that occur as well since the teacher will be assessing them.
 This is the grade that will appear on report cards and transcripts and will be used in the calculation of the GPA.
 Any course earning IB weight will earn additional 1.5 quality points.
 For example, an A in an academic class would be a 4.0, but the same grade in an IB weighted course would calculate to 5.5.
 In addition, each student will receive a grade for each assessment, on a scale of 1 to 7.
 These grades, in conjunction with the Core Components, will determine whether the CP Certificate is awarded.
 Because IB assessment scores and the final status of the certificate are not available until the summer after the student graduates, admission to colleges in the United States will be based primarily on grades reported on the student’s transcript and successful participation in the CP Certificate Programme to date.
+For more information, please visit the policy page for our Assessment Policy.

 How do colleges grant advanced credit for IB courses?